ubinix-warun/algorand-offchain-worker/README.md

 # Credit

+* [Algorand](https://developer.algorand.org/) - Building trusted infrastructure for the Borderless economy.
-* [PyTEAL/Algorand](https://developer.algorand.org/docs/get-details/dapps/pyteal/) - The python library for generating TEAL programs that provides a convenient and familiar syntax.
+* [PyTEAL](https://developer.algorand.org/docs/get-details/dapps/pyteal/) - The python library for generating TEAL programs that provides a convenient and familiar syntax.
 * [chainlink-polkadot](https://github.com/smartcontractkit/chainlink-polkadot/tree/master/pallet-chainlink) - This pallet allows your substrate built parachain/blockchain to interract with chainlink.
 * [auction-demo](https://github.com/algorand/auction-demo/) - This demo is an on-chain NFT auction using smart contracts on the Algorand blockchain.